Massachusetts Route 62: Route description

 In Middleton, Route 62 heads north one final time, sharing a short wrong-way concurrency with Route 114 before turning eastward, crossing the Ipswich River before finally turning southeastward into the town of Danvers.
 In Danvers, the route has consecutive interchanges with U.S. Route 1 (along the Newburyport Turnpike) and I-95, just north of the former Danvers State Hospital site.
-It continues eastward, crossing Route 35 and Highway 128 (at Exit 43, formerly exit 22) before entering Beverly.
+It continues eastward, crossing Route 35 and Route 128 (at Exit 43, formerly exit 22) before entering Beverly.
 In Beverly, Route 62 crosses Routes 1A and 22 before finally ending at Route 127, just a tenth of a mile north of Mackerel Cove, Beverly Harbor and Massachusetts Bay.